 Open 3am – 3pm

-Walk around the market to learn Japanese culinary culture
+Walk around the market to learn about Japanese culinary culture

 Check out the wholesale market, Tsukiji Uogashi

-Tsukiji Uogashi is a shopping complex which consists of two buildings where about 60 wholesale and retail shops are located.
+Tsukiji Uogashi is a shopping complex that consists of two buildings where about 60 wholesale and retail shops are located.

-Walk through the shops selling seafood, meat, fruit and vegetables on the first floor, and the third floor is the food court where you can eat not only sushi but noodles, bowls and Japanese-western fusion food and so on.
+Walk through the shops selling seafood, meat, fruit, and vegetables on the first floor, and on the third floor is the food court where you can eat not only sushi but noodles, bowls and Japanese-western fusion food, and so on.

 Join Tsukiji Food and Drink tours

-It’s fine just to walk around and wander by your own, but the best way to enjoy the whole market is taking a guided tour.
-You can discover things that only locals know, find some interesting ingredients and learn the history of Tsukiji Fish Market.
+It’s fine just to walk around and wander on your own, but the best way to enjoy the whole market is to take a guided tour.
+You can discover things that only locals know, find some interesting ingredients, and learn the history of the Tsukiji Fish Market.
 We can assure you that it will be a totally different experience with and without a guide.
 If you want to explore Tsukiji with a knowledgeable guide, book a tour now!

 ▶Tokyo Fish Market Tour @Tsukiji – Enjoy Local Food and Drink (3 hours)